 This ride falls within our adventure rides category.
 In groups of no more than 8 people, you will spend 5-6 hours per day in the saddle, exploring a rural way of life where old traditions are still alive, and experience the legendary Turkish hospitality.
 Accompanying non-riders are welcome to join riders on the Luxury Trail option.
 With their own guide and driver, they will explore Cappadocia's volcanic wonderland on foot, and join the riders in the evening at the guesthouses.
 We also have a Family Ride which offers more relaxed riding and more sight-seeing, culture and non-riding activities such as hiking and nature workshops for all the family.

-See Notes for camping, guesthouse and Luxury options.
+See Sample Itinerary for camping, guesthouse and luxury options.

 Why not combine your horse riding holiday in Turkey with a stay in Istanbul?
 Please see the itinerary for more details.